WilNichols/wilnichols.com/src/Albums/Austin 2.md

   - AlbumGroup/Austin
 date: 2017-01-29
 ---
-These were taken throughout the Spring of my senior year at UT.
+These were taken throughout the Fall of my senior year at UT.